 Why do some women during menopause need hormone replacement therapy?

-Hormone therapy benefits women whose menopausal symptoms are extreme and impacting their quality of life, such as hot flashes, night sweats, insomnia, mood swings, and vaginal dryness.
+Hormone therapy benefits women whose menopausal symptoms are extreme and impact their quality of life, such as hot flashes, night sweats, insomnia, mood swings, and vaginal dryness.

 These symptoms can last for years or decades after a woman’s cycle has ended, a period known as postmenopause.